ceviixx/umami-wp-connect/CONTRIBUTING.md

-# Contributing to Umami Connect
+# Contributing to umami Connect

 Thank you for considering contributing!
 Your help in making this plugin better is appreciated.